What is the Small Sites Program?

-- The official City program guidelines are for five-unit to 25-unit buildings.
+- The official City program guidelines are for four- to 25-unit buildings.

-- MEDA is looking in the Mission District and can purchase buildings with commercial spaces.
+- MEDA is looking in the Mission District and nearby, and can purchase buildings with commercial spaces.

 How does the Small Sites Program work?

-- MEDA and SFCLT buy the properties and keep the current tenants, as long as the tenants are in good standing with the existing leases.
+- MEDA can buy the properties and keep the current tenants, as long as the tenants are in good standing with the existing leases.

 - The average tenant’s income for the building needs to be under 80 percent of the Area Median Income (AMI).
 For example, a three-person household must make under $73,350 in annual income.